Self-service: Vending machines

 The first vending machine was described in a work by Hero of Alexandria in the 1st century AD.
-The machine accepted a coin which when deposited fell upon a pan attached t o a lever.
+The machine accepted a coin which when deposited fell upon a pan attached to a lever.
 The lever opened a valve which let wine or holy water to flow out.
 The pan continued to tilt with the weight of the coin until it fell off, at which point a counterweight snapped the lever back up and turned off the valve after a predetermined amount of liquid was dispensed.

 Coin-operated machines that dispensed tobacco were being operated as early as 1615 in the taverns of England.
 The machines were portable and made of brass.
 An English bookseller, Richard Carlile, devised a newspaper dispensing machine for the dissemination of banned works in 1822.
 Simon Denham was awarded British Patent no. 706 for his stamp dispensing machine in 1867, the first fully automatic vending machine.

 Vending machines are considerably popular in Japan.
 There are more than 5.5 million machines installed throughout the nation, and Japan holds the highest ratio of machines per person for any country with one machine for every twenty-three people.